tatoof1/camview/assets/js/axios/README.md

   // `xsrfCookieName` is the name of the cookie to use as a value for xsrf token
   xsrfCookieName: 'XSRF-TOKEN', // default

-  // `xsrfHeaderName` is the name of the http header that carries the xsrf token value
+  // `xsrfHeaderName` is the name of the http header that Camerties the xsrf token value
   xsrfHeaderName: 'X-XSRF-TOKEN', // default

   // `onUploadProgress` allows handling of progress events for uploads